Fibonaccigirly/New-Classrooms/README.md

 Actual Behavior: Although 35 nights are selected, the confirmation message states 34 nights.
 An additional day is added to the end of the booking period (June 30th to August 4th).
 Screenshot Taken: <img width="659" alt="BugReportTen" src="https://github.com/Fibonaccigirly/New-Classrooms/assets/152340015/bbf6bc7d-2c55-4bcf-9b24-c685c2f93017">

-Bug Report 11: Inconsistent and Non-Specific Field Length Error Messages
+BR 11: Inconsistent and Non-Specific Field Length Error Messages
 Summary: Error messages for field length do not provide specific information, and there is a discrepancy between the documented requirements and the actual behavior for the First Name field.
 Steps to Reproduce:
 1. Enter data into the name, email, and phone fields.